ikmb/esga/docs/usage.md

 ### 7. Other options

+#### `--slow` [ true | false (default)]
+Will run AUGUSTUS (and in future other tools) on full chromosomes/scaffolds rather than regions pre-defined by supporting hints.
+This will potentially recover genes not supported by hints, but may add false positive calls as well.

 #### `--email` [ you@somewhere.com | false (default)]
 If you specify an Email address, the pipeline will send a notification upon completion.
 However, for this to work, the node running the nextflow process must have a configured Email server.